One of Jim's favorite quotes is:

 "For us, warriors are not what you think of as warriors.
 The warrior is not someone who fights, because no one has the right to take another's life.
 The warrior, for us, is one who sacrifices himself for the good of others.
 His task is to take care of the elderly, the defenseless, those who cannot provide for themselves, and above all, the children, the future of humanity." - Attributed to Sitting Bull

-Board Certified Trial Lawyer
+Board Certified Trial Lawyer in Albuquerque

 As a Board Certified Trial Lawyer, James (Jim) Wood represents individuals, children, and families against corporations, insurance companies, hospitals, and others that caused harm through neglect, indifference, malice, or greed.
 "When corporations place profits above the safety and health of others, those corporations must be made to take responsibility for their conduct," Jim says.
 "When insurance companies refuse to pay legitimate claims, they must be held accountable."